 Because Navy Federal Credit Union caters to military personnel and their families, they offer military discounts and 100% financing on some loans.
 They also offer VA loan options.

-Although Navy Federal Credit Union has competitive rates, shop around for all loans before making a decision.
+Although Navy Federal Credit Union has competitive rates, shop around to better understand your options before making a decision.

 The Bottom Line

-NFCU truly lives up to what people believe about credit unions—they can beat traditional banks' rates all day long.
-The special rates and discounts for military personnel and accounts that cater to the special needs of active duty military make it a no-brainer for those who qualify as long as the credit union model works for them.
+NFCU truly lives up to people's expectations for credit unions—they can beat traditional banks' rates any day.
+The special accounts, rates, and discounts for military personnel that cater to their specific needs make it a no-brainer for those who qualify.